SpizhovyiMaxDev/maplify/README.md

-# Maplify JavaScript Project
+## Features

-### • 🏃‍♂️ 🚴‍♀️ Record and visualize outdoor workouts on a map.
+ • 🏃‍♂️ 🚴‍♀️ Record and visualize outdoor workouts on a map.

-### • 🗺️ Different workout types (e.g., running, cycling) with duration and distance.
+ • 🗺️ Different workout types (e.g., running, cycling) with duration and distance.

-### • 📍 Track workout locations and timestamps.
+ • 📍 Track workout locations and timestamps.

-### • 📊 View fitness progress with charts and graphs.
+ • 📊 View fitness progress with charts and graphs.

-### • 📋 Store and search workout history.
+• 📋 Store and search workout history.

-### • 🗑️ Delete unwanted workouts.
+• 🗑️ Delete unwanted workouts.

-### • 📏 Sort workouts by distance.
+• 📏 Sort workouts by distance.

-### • 🌍 Show all workouts on the map simultaneously, regardless of location.
+• 🌍 Show all workouts on the map simultaneously, regardless of location.

-### • 🧭 Scroll to the user's current position on the map.
+• 🧭 Scroll to the user's current position on the map.